 – Pay Friday: The locals get paid fortnightly on a Friday and the younger men get on the grog in a big way.
 Stay well clear…

-Is It Safe To Go To Papua New Guinea – Reading
+Is It Safe To Go To PNG – Reading

 Probably the single most effective book to put the potential dangers of PNG into perspective is Kirra Salak’s excellent Four Corners.